leograba/lava-tests/README.md

 - Add a sanity check to the beginning of tests when a benchmark or command should be available by default, e.g. lava-test-case hdparm-available --shell hdparm --help
 - Consider having a server with benchmarks and other binaries compiled for tests using the latest image/toolchain
+- Go throught the upper/lower limits of the benchmarks and verify if they are feasible